 - Stage 1.
-Eye contact: She looks at him until he notices and hold eye contact for around five seconds, then turns away.
-A woman will repeat this behavior a few times (my note: in my experience it’s often less than five seconds, especially if she’s engage in a convo with a friend or you’re not straight on and she needs to turn her head to see you)
+Eye contact: She looks at him until he notices and holds eye contact for around five seconds, then turns away.
+A woman will repeat this behavior a few times (my note: in my experience, it’s often less than five seconds, especially if she’s engaged in a convo with a friend or you’re not straight on and she needs to turn her head to see you)

 - Stage 2.
 Smiling: She gives him a quick half smil

 - Stage 3.
 Preening: She straightens up emphasizing her breasts, sits to show off her legs or if she’s standing tilts her head sideways and tilts her hip.
-Look at Undercover Sex Signals for more.
-He can respond standing up straight, pulling in stomach, expanding his chest, tucking his thumbs into his belt and preening as well.
+He can respond standing up straight, pulling in the stomach, expanding his chest, tucking his thumbs into his belt and preening as well.
 They point their feet or entire bodies toward each other.

 - Stage 4.
 Talk: He approaches and attempts to make small talk

 - Stage 5.
 Touch: She initiates light touching either “accidental” or not.
 A hand touch is more intimate than the arm.
 The touch is repeated to let them know it was not accidental.
 Touching the shoulder of a man says she cares about his health and appearance.